 “Not so glorious, Lily.
 It’s hot and if Minnie Beach says one more word about my hat I’m going to hand it to her!”

 “I can’t see how that will gain you anything.
-You did buy that hat at the thrift store,” said Lily, glibly and feigning innocence.
+You did buy that hat in a thrift store,” said Lily, glibly and feigning innocence.

 “Get off it, Lily!” snapped V while reveling in angry visions of Minnie Beach getting run over by a shopping cart in Queen Soopers or slipping on a jar of mayonnaise.
-However, V quickly altered that vision to one where Minnie wouldn’t be hurt by any glass, just her pride and her butt.
+However, upon second thought, V quickly altered that vision to one where Minnie wouldn’t be hurt by any glass; just her pride and her butt.
 V was a fair-minded person who simply wanted justice and little more; though it was the “little more” that was most worrisome, yet deliciously satisfying.

 “Oh, my.
 I’m sure she meant well,” Lily said, saccharinely, trying to sound comforting.